defenxor/dsiem/docs/commands.md

       --dev     Enable development environment specific setting
 ```

-We try to provide sensible defaults, so there's no need to supply additional flags unless there's a specific need for it.
+We try to provide sensible defaults, so there's no need to supply additional flags unless there's a specific need to override them.
 For instance, in order to run dsiem in standalone mode you only need to run:
 ```shell
 $ ./dsiem serve
 ```